Chalarangelo/30-seconds-of-code/glossary/README.md

 In a version control system, a repository (or repo for short) is a data structure that stores metadata for a set of files (i.e. a project).

+### Scope

+Each function has its own scope, and any variable declared within that function is only accessible from that function and any nested functions.

 ### Selector

 A CSS selector is a pattern that is used to select and/or style one or more elements in a document, based on certain rules.
 The order in which CSS selectors apply styles to elements is based on the rules of CSS specificity.

+### SQL injection

+SQL injection is a code injection technique, used to attack data-driven applications.
+SQL injections get their name from the SQL language and mainly target data stored in relational databases.

 ### SQL

 SQL stands for Structured Query Language and is a language used to create, update, retrieve and calculate data in table-based databases.
 SQL databases use a relational database model and are particularly useful in handlind structured data with relations between different entities.

+### SSL

+Secure Sockets Layer, commonly known as SSL or TLS, is a set of protocols and standards for transferring private data across the Internet.
+SSL uses a cryptographic system that uses two keys to encrypt data.

 ### String